grange85/ahfow-www/_posts/2023-12-04-my-record-collection-092-galaxie-500-on-fire-cassette.md

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/galaxie-500-on-fire-cassette-1.jpg" "Galaxie 500 - On Fire (cassette)" %}

-In its previous home this cassette clearly lived in a bright room since the spine has faded to a pale mint green rather than the bright yellowy-green that it should be, in addition the label on the cassette has creases ... maybe _this_ is why I picked it up for pennies!?
+In its previous home this cassette clearly lived in a bright room since the spine has faded to a pale mint green rather than the bright yellowy-green that it should be, in addition the label on the cassette has creases... maybe _this_ is why I picked it up for pennies!?

 <!--more-->